New Programs and Formats

 NOLI School is not for Young People That…

 NOLI is not a school for every student.
 If your teen or preteen cannot honestly answer the statements in the section above we simply are not the school for your student.
-Additionally we are not a school for students that have special needs to such a degree to prevent them from meeting their educational goals, for those with behavioral issues, for those that do not want to work to learn for themselves or for the needs of their team, or for those that believe that they can’t learn.
+Additionally we are not a school for students that have special needs which prevent them from meeting their educational goals, for those with behavioral issues, for those that do not want to work to learn for themselves or for the needs of their team, or for those that believe that they can’t learn.

 Do you believe this is how your child should learn?